farmOS/farmOS/docs/development/docker.md

 ## Local development with Docker Compose

-The recommended approach for local farmOS development in Docker is to use [Docker Compose] to build both the farmOS container and the MySQL database container.
+The recommended approach for local farmOS development in Docker is to use [Docker Compose] to build both the farmOS container and the MariaDB database container.

 The `docker-compose.yml` file included with farmOS sets `FARMOS_DEV` to `true`